Partial Molar Pregnancy

 A partial molar pregnancy is a variation of a molar pregnancy, an abnormal pregnancy in which an embryo (the fertilized egg) either develops incompletely, or doesn’t develop at all.
 Instead, a cluster of grape-like cysts (known as a hydatidiform mole) grows in the uterus.

-In a partial molar pregnancy, an incomplete embryo and placenta (the sac in which the fetus grows) may actually start to develop.
+In a partial molar pregnancy, an incomplete embryo and placenta may actually start to develop.

 What causes a partial molar pregnancy?